FIELDWORK SUMMARY GUIDELINES 2022-2023

 Your fieldwork forms will be completed electronically via a link on Canvas.
 Once completed, forms should be downloaded in PDF format and posted to Canvas.
 Assignment hours are signed by the course instructor only.

-Classroom observation hours must be signed by your classroom (cooperating) teacher and then uploaded to Canvas for your course instructor to grade.
+Classroom observation hours must be signed by your classroom (cooperating) teacher and, only then, uploaded to Canvas for your course instructor to grade.
 ELECTRONIC SIGNATURES ARE NOT ACCEPTED.
 (Classroom observation hours are not applicable to EDUC 535 and EDUC 622.)
-You may download a PDF copy of the form from the fieldwork link on your audit sheet so that you can take notes while you are in the classroom, but all fieldwork forms posted to Canvas must be typed.
+It is recommended that you take notes while you’re observing so that details are available when completing the log.

 Remember, the fieldwork must relate to the course content.
 For example, if you are taking EDUC 621 (Teaching Literacy) all your experiences must relate to emergent literacy, phonics instruction, writing, etc. The fieldwork form has place for brief, detailed notes of the topics/activities covered.
 Do not simply write “Math” “Literacy” “Social Studies” but specify and summarize the content and activities.
 Exemplars are posted on Canvas for all courses.

-Please use standard English and pay attention to spelling and grammar when describing topics and activities.
-Your fieldwork submission is worth 15 points.
-Professional writing is factored into the grade.
+Please type using standard English and pay attention to spelling and grammar when describing topics and activities.
+Your fieldwork submission is worth 15% of your grade and points will be deducted for careless writing.

 YOU MAY NOT USE THE SAME FIELDWORK HOURS FOR TWO COURSES.